 There is no limit on the number of new battery electric or hydrogen fuel cell vehicles that can receive relief during the eligible time period, subject to the eligibility criteria being met.

-Vehicles first registered after 1 July 2025 will not receive any registration exemption.
-Other registration related charges including compulsory third-party insurance, ESL, stamp duty will still be payable when a vehicle is registered.
+Vehicles first registered on or after 1 July 2025 will not receive any registration exemption.
+Other registration related charges including Compulsory Third Party insurance, Emergency Services Levy and stamp duty will still be payable when a vehicle is registered.

-Eligible electric vehicle subsidy recipients will receive a rebate on the first year’s registration charge as part of the electric vehicle subsidy application.
-The registration charge rebate for a vehicle first registered in 2023-24 (from 1 July 2023 to 30 June 2024) is $148.
-The following two years registration exemption will be provided as part of future registration renewal process.
+The registration charge rebate for a vehicle first registered in 2024-25 (from 1 July 2024 to 30 June 2025) is $152.
+The registration exemption for the following two years will be automatically applied as a discount during the future registration renewal process.

 If you have any queries, please email dtfelectricvehicles@sa.gov.au